mickeyjsx/babel-plugin-mickey-i18n/README.md

 }
 ```

-Compiled with this plugin, result that all the Chinese characters in this component ware replaced with `_i18n` mathod which exported from [mickey-i18n](https://github.com/mickeyjsx/mickey-i18n)(the client for localized messages):
+Compile with this plugin, result that all the Chinese characters in this component ware replaced with `_i18n` mathod which exported from [mickey-i18n](https://github.com/mickeyjsx/mickey-i18n)(the client for localized messages):

 ```jsx
 import { i18n as _i18n } from "mickey-i18n";